Faculty Connections is an aggregation of UNC Charlotte faculty profiles.

 Full-time faculty who want to update their profile information, see:

+Hey there!
+Welcome to my faculty webpage.
 Here you’ll get to know me as a professor by perusing the site to find information on the research I’ve done as well as information on current projects and classes I teach.
 In addition you’ll find helpful links to relevant information and videos.

 INTERACTIVE LEARNING and SCIENCE EDUCATION: